cloudtrainerwork/Power-BI-Deployment-Governance-and-Adoption/README.md

 Three of the concerns Contoso Healthcare is trying solve are controlling costs, maintaining patient quality of care, and meeting regulation requirements.
 Because of the size of the healthcare system it is difficult to ensure that healthcare providers that are part of the Contoso Healthcare system monitor hospital and healthcare quality indicators.

 **Potential ideas**
+- Data culture
-- Compliance guidelines
+- Executive sponsor
+- Content ownership and management
-- Security
+- Content delivery scope
-- Processes
+- Center of Excellence
-- Insight
+- Governance
+- Mentoring and user enablement
-- KPIs
+- Community and practice
-- Trends
+- User support
-- Inventory
+- System oversight

 Contoso Healthcare needs the ability to collect and analyze data from within their systems in order to make the best uniform solution possible.
 They want to provide better visibility to patient data, physician and nurse performance, medical population and stations.